LukeOzsanlav/Islay_LeadGeese/README.md

 - `Data/Lead lab analysis.csv`: The faecal lead and aluminium levels from all samples

-- `Data/Shooting logs cleaned.csv`: Cleaned shootng logs with the location of each shooting event on Islay since 2005
+- `Data/Shooting logs cleaned.csv`: Cleaned shooting logs with the location of each shooting event on Islay since 2005

 - `Outputs/LeadData_with_FieldCodes.csv`: Data used in script 2.
-Lead faecal levels labelled with the field codes and locaiton
+Lead faecal levels labelled with the field codes and location

 - `Outputs/LeadData_with_ShootingInt.csv`: Date used in script 3.
-Contains faecal lead amounts and all predictor variables, including AL and shooting intenisty around sampling locaiton
+Contains faecal lead amounts and all predictor variables, including AL and shooting intensity around sampling location

-- `SpatialData/88090_ISLAY_GMS_FIELD_BOUNDARY`: Shapefile of every agricualtural field on Islay
+- `SpatialData/88090_ISLAY_GMS_FIELD_BOUNDARY`: Shapefile of every agricultural field on Islay

 - `SpatialData/RAMSAR_SCOTLAND_ESRI` Shapefile of all ramsar designated in Scotland